 Retinoic acid is at the bottom of the cascade and therefore it requires no conversion.
 This means it is able to get to work straight away, and be used by the body in its most potent form.
-Tretinoin is Retinoic Acid in prescription form and is the most effective and concentrated preparation available.
+Retinoic Acid in prescription form is the most effective and concentrated preparation available.
 With good reason, it is hailed the gold standard ingredient for anti-ageing skincare.

 Results can be achieved in a smaller space of time following consistent use with Retinoic Acid.
 My advice would be to take it at your own pace, slow and steady wins the race!
 Unless it’s a genuine physical race in which case run Forest, run.

-Tretinoin is a potent drug, and because of it’s potency it had a number of common side effects you should be aware of:
+Retinoic acid is a potent drug, and because of it’s potency it had a number of common side effects you should be aware of: